vondrakt/nanopore-read-annotation/README.md

 ## Alternative annotation of repeats using protein domains

-Alternative annotation of repeats uses reference DNA sequences for annotation of satellites only while mobile elements are annotated based on the similarity to conserved protein domains using DANTE tool.
+Alternative annotation of repeats uses reference DNA sequences onyl for annotation of satellites while mobile elements are annotated based on the similarity to conserved protein domains using DANTE tool.
 Both annotation are then combined together.

 ### Annotation of satellites using LASTZ similarity search
 Search is performed against library reference satellited sequences:

+Example input data:

-The sample Nanopore reads:
+The Nanopore reads: `testing_data_protein_domains/sample_nanopore_reads`

-`testing_data_protein_domains/sample_nanopore_reads`

-The reference sequences:
+The reference sequences: `testing_data_protein_domains/reference_database_satellites`

-`testing_data_protein_domains/reference_database_satellites`

-The LASTZ output will be filtered in the same way as previously described.
+The LASTZ output is filtered in the same way as previously described.

 ```sh